marcussteinbacher/copula/readme.md

 A growing body of scientific literature supposes copula methods as elgant approaches for the estimation of (one-day ahead) market risk metrics.
 The so-called market risk is of crucial concern for financial institutions hence it encompasses the potential for change in the value of a financial position due to fluctuations in the price of the underlying components (see McNeil et al., 2015).
 One of the most effective and widespread tools for quantifying market risk is the so-called Value-at-Risk (VaR), an estimate of the maximum potential loss over a given time frame associated with a specified confidence level (see Nadarjah & Chan in Longin, 2017). <br>
 From a mathematical point of view this is a simple “quantile of the profit-and-loss (P&L) distribution of a given portfolio over a prescribed holding period” (McNeil & Frey, 2000).
-Although it’s conceptual simplicity and ease of computation made VaR the usual financial risk measure, Artzner et al. (1999) indicate some major theoretical deficiencies of the concept, first and foremost that it disregards any losses beyond the specified level $\alpha$, a circumstance referred to as ‘tail risk’ (see Yamai & Yoshiba, 2005).
+Although its conceptual simplicity and ease of computation made VaR the usual financial risk measure, Artzner et al. (1999) indicate some major theoretical deficiencies of the concept, first and foremost that it disregards any losses beyond the specified level $\alpha$, a circumstance referred to as ‘tail risk’ (see Yamai & Yoshiba, 2005).
 ![Tail Risk](assets/es_tail_risk.svg) <br>